flatpak/flatpak-docs/docs/dependencies.rst

 Base apps contain collections of bundled dependencies which can then be bundled as part of an application.
-They don't get rebuilt as part of the build process, which makes building faster (particularly when bundling large dependences).
+They don't get rebuilt as part of the build process, which makes building faster (particularly when bundling large dependencies).
 And because each base app is only built once, it is guaranteed to be identical wherever it is used, so it will only be saved once on disk.

 Base apps are a relatively specialized concept and only some applications